image

 • Subject matter experts.

-Team members’ primary responsibilities encompass:
+Project team members’ primary responsibilities include:

-• Executing assigned tasks within specified timelines
+• Completing the tasks assigned to them within the specified timelines

-• Maintaining quality standards
+• Maintaining quality standards throughout the project

-• Contributing ideas for problem-solving and innovation.
+• Contributing ideas to problem-solving and innovative solutions.

-• Communicate clearly and consistently
+• Communicate effectively and consistently with all stakeholders and team members

 • Share knowledge and resources

-• Adapt to changing project requirements.
+• Be adaptable to the changing project requirements.

 Supporting project management roles